Early Martin Guitars

 models with fancier appointments, Style 45 remains today as it was when this “pre-45” guitar helped to get the Style 45 ball rolling – simply Martin’s top style."

 The Style 27 has roots as a size 2 guitar selling for $27.
 A 1-27 was added later.
-The Styles 30 and 34 both began as size 2 guitars, both expanding later to include several other sizes.
+The Styles 30 and 34 both began as size 2 guitars, both expanding later to

 The Style names are derived from the price of the instrument, so it may seem odd that a Style 27 appears fancier than a Style 28, and it is!
-At the time the style names were set, the plainer Martin 0-28 was more expensive than the pearl adorned Martin 2-27 because of it's larger size.
+At the time the style

 The Style 27, 30, and 34 Martins can be identified by the combination of pearl in the rosette with fancy wood marquetry around the top border of the guitar.

 The styles 27 and 30 differ little.
 In fact, a Style 27 from some years is almost exactly the same as the style 30 of other years.
-The only consistent distinguishing feature is the use of
+The only consistent distinguishing feature

-brass tuner plates on the Style 27 and silver tuners on the Style 30.
+is the use of brass tuner plates on the Style 27 and silver tuners on the Style 30.
 The Style 27 was typically made in size 2, while the Style 30 was typically made in size 0.

 Styles 27 and 30 have an ebony wood pyramid bridge, while a style 34 differs mainly in having a solid ivory pyramid bridge.

 The top and back, as well as the fingerboard, were bound with genuine Elephant ivory.
-As noted in Longworth, all three Styles were described as "ivory to the nut", having ivory binding which extended the length of the neck.
+As noted in Longworth, all three Styles were described as "ivory to the nut",

 More on Styles 27, 30 & 34